 In such a situation, an MP representing an electorate of 35,000 voters may find that 20,000 of those voters have chosen to recover their proxy, leaving that MP with just 15,000 proxy-votes able to be cast.
 The 20,000 voters who recovered their proxies will be able to cast their own votes to be counted along-side the remaining proxies exercised by the MP.

-A good example of when Recoverable Proxy might be useful is the issue of the stadium for NZ's hosting of the Rugby World Cup.
+A good example of when Recoverable Proxy might be useful is the issue of the TICS bill that proposes granting new powers to the GCSB so that it can spy on NZ citizens and residents.

-Right now, public opinion (ie: voter opinion) is very much against the construction of a hugely expensive waterfront stadium -- ye7t the politicians want to push ahead with this option -- in clear defiance of their obligation to *represent* those who elected them.
+Right now, public opinion (ie: voter opinion) is very much against the provisions in this bill (85% are opposed according to public-opinion polls) -- yet the government wishes to push ahead with this legislation -- in clear defiance of their obligation to *represent* those who elected them.

-Under recoverable proxy, you, I, and anyone else who disagreed with the government line could recover our proxy vote and chose to use it against the legislation required to build this stadium.
+Under recoverable proxy, you, I, and anyone else who disagreed with the government line could recover our proxy and choose to use it vote against the passage of this new GCSB bill into law.
 In effect, we could restore the democratic representation the current system fails to provide.

 Through this system, the voters of the country will have the democratic right to over-ride the government on any issue and we will have a truly democratic political system.